Little Wansa

 Little Wansa (ワンサくん, Wansa-kun) is a mascot for Sanwa Bank designed by Osamu Tezuka.
 It was later turned into a manga series (which was left unfinished) by Tezuka in 1971, and later a complete anime series in 1973.

 The hero of Wansa-kun was Wansa, a puppy who is sold for a pittance, then escapes, and spends much of the rest of the series looking for his mother.

-In 1973 an animated series based on the manga was made, produced by Mushi Production and aired on KTV and Fuji TV.
+In 1973, an animated series based on the manga was made, produced by Mushi Production and aired on KTV and Fuji TV.
 As with the earlier Triton of the Sea, Tezuka had little-to-no involvement in this series and Wansa-kun ultimately ended up being the last series produced by the original Mushi Production before its bankruptcy.

-In 2016 between 18th till 28 August Osamu Tezuka's "Little Wansa" stage play adaptation was announced.
+A "Little Wansa" stage play adaptation played from August 18 to 28 2016.

 Manga

 Wansa-kun was originally serialised in 'Tezuka Magazine Leo', starting with the first volume in 1971.
 However, the series was left unfinished as Mushi Production, the company of Tezuka Magazine Leo, experienced labour disputes and the magazine lost focus.